JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 https://github.com/JAlcocerT/py-stonks/blob/main/z-eda-yfinance/yfinance-104.ipynb

+I mean...a real report.

+Not just a cool matplotlib graph or a pdf that you vibe coded with a tech solution for jira x pbi.

+And then I got to know about [Carbone](https://github.com/carboneio/carbone), which I tinkered with on the [wedding v2 post](https://jalcocert.github.io/JAlcocerT/building-in-public-wedding-photo-galleries/)

+>  Fast and simple report generator, from JSON to pdf, xslx, docx, odt...

 #### Infographics as a code

+This can also be done as a report or with matplotlib.

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/python-financial-data-with-yfinance/#with-dividend-reinvestment" title="Animating yfinance" image="/blog_img/data-experiments/MCD_dividends_pct_12m.png" subtitle="YFinance for Python, cool plots and animations | Post" >}}